ljl-covid/links/README.md

 * [A Close Look at the Frontrunning Coronavirus Vaccines As of April 23](https://blogs.sciencemag.org/pipeline/archives/2020/04/23/a-close-look-at-the-frontrunning-coronavirus-vaccines-as-of-april-23), another In The Pipeline article
 * [Covid-19 Biologic Therapies Reviewed](https://blogs.sciencemag.org/pipeline/archives/2020/03/09/covid-19-biologic-therapies-reviewed), an older article covering both treatments based on antibodies isolated from plasma and vaccine prospects
 * [Neutralizing antibody responses to SARS-CoV-2 in a COVID-19 recovered patient cohort and their implications](https://www.medrxiv.org/content/10.1101/2020.03.30.20047365v2), a preprint, and [Antibody responses to SARS-CoV-2 in patients of novel coronavirus disease 2019](https://www.medrxiv.org/content/10.1101/2020.03.30.20047365v2) try to delineate antibody production in COVID-19 patients
+* [Antibody surveys suggesting vast undercount of coronavirus infections may be unreliable](https://www.sciencemag.org/news/2020/04/antibody-surveys-suggesting-vast-undercount-coronavirus-infections-may-be-unreliable), a ScienceMsg article critical of the methodologies and conclusions of a few of the large-sample antibody assays done recently around the world, while also describing them to the extent it's possible (since a few gave their results to the press before publishing papers)

 ## Epidemiology